Often we chase happiness like it’s something off in the distance just slightly out of our grasp.

-Do we expect too much from happiness or are we not expecting enough?
+I can’t help but wonder, do we expect too much from happiness or are we not expecting enough?

-Understand happiness means different things to different people
+Understanding happiness means different things to different people

 While this is understandable it’s important to remember happiness doesn’t look and feel the same to everyone.

 Introverts and extroverts for example often have different ways of expressing happiness.
 Talking is a key factor.
-Just because introverts are not talking doesn’t mean they aren’t happy and just because an extrovert is talking doesn’t mean they are.
+Just because introverts are not talking doesn’t mean they aren’t happy and just because an extrovert is talking and socializing doesn’t mean they are.

 Don’t expect to be happy all of the time

 I think it would be foolish to think we can be happy all of the time.

 Work through any emotions you are struggling with at the time instead of denying they exist.
 We all get knocked down.

 Happiness is a part of life

-Perhaps they feel life is more about service and suffering or more to the point overcoming suffering.
+Perhaps they feel life is more about service and suffering or more to the point about overcoming suffering.

-Each to his own but personally I prefer to go with the we were put on this earth to be happy and help each other option.
+Each to his own but personally I prefer to go with the – we were put on this earth to be happy and help each other option.